 Knowledge Laboratory - CENG95006 (2021-): The aim of the module is for students to develop a mind-set for problem solving through experiential and practical based learning in order to tackle the challenges they may face as chemical engineers in industry.

 Advanced Chemical Engineering Design Practice Final Year Design - CENG97006 (2019-2021): The Design Project has the objective of giving students experience of advanced design practice by carrying out a complex design task in as realistic a way as possible.
 The desired learning outcomes include producing a comprehensive design in response to an open-ended brief, while working in a large team, under realistic time pressure and on the basis of limited information.

-Objective: To educate, inspire, and engage students by providing information about the various fields that together comprise "global health", offering divergent perspectives as well as outlining specific directions and potential projects for those interested in applying their expertise beyond the classroom setting.
+HST 590: Global Health (Fall 2015), Harvard-MIT Division of Health Sciences and Technology: To educate, inspire, and engage students by providing information about the various fields that together comprise "global health", offering divergent perspectives as well as outlining specific directions and potential projects for those interested in applying their expertise beyond the classroom setting.